zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * **routes.gatewayUrl**

-    The gatewayUrl parameter specifies the portion of the gateway URL which is replaced by the serviceUrl path part
+    The gatewayUrl parameter specifies the portion of the gateway URL which is replaced by the serviceUrl path part.

 * **routes.serviceUrl**

-    The serviceUrl parameter provides a portion of the service instance URL path which replaces the gatewayUrl part (see `gatewayUrl`).
+    The serviceUrl parameter provides a portion of the service instance URL path which replaces the gatewayUrl part.

-**Note:** The routes configuration contains a prefix before the gatewayUrl and serviceUrl.
+**Note:** The routes configuration contains a prefix before the `gatewayUrl` and `serviceUrl`.
 This prefix is used to differentiate the routes.
 It is automatically calculated by the API ML enabler.

-For detailed information about API ML routing, please follow this link: [API Gateway Routing](https://github.com/zowe/api-layer/wiki/API-Gateway-Routing)
+**Tip:** For more information about API ML routing, see: [API Gateway Routing](https://github.com/zowe/api-layer/wiki/API-Gateway-Routing).

 ### API Catalog information

 The API ML Catalog UI displays information about discoverable REST services registered with the API ML Discovery Service.
-Information displayed in the catalog is defined by the metadata provided by your service during registration.
+Information displayed in the Catalog is defined by the metadata provided by your service during registration.
-The catalog can group correlated services in the same tile, if these services are configured with the same `catalog.tile.id` metadata parameter.
+The Catalog groups correlated services in the same tile, if these services are configured with the same `catalog.tile.id` metadata parameter.

-The following code block is an example of configuration of a service tile in the catalog:
+The following code block is an example of configuration of a service tile in the Catalog:

 **Example:**